Simpson University graduation features first class of nursing students

 Simpson University partners with 12 north state healthcare agencies, and students do clinical rotations at many of these locations, including Mercy and Shasta Regional medical centers, public health facilities in Shasta and Tehama counties, and long-term care agencies.

-Plans are underway for a state-of the-art Science and Nursing Building to be constructed near the center of campus for projected occupancy in fall 2014.
+Plans are underway for a state-of the-art Science and Nursing Center to be constructed near the center of campus for projected occupancy in fall 2014.

 This year’s founding class of graduates includes 18 women and two men, most between the ages of 18 and 25.
 The majority is from Shasta County, and several are married.
 They hope to serve in a variety of settings, including trauma centers, community hospitals, and in overseas missions.